 - Take remedies such as temporarily withholding cash payments pending correction of the deficiency by the Developer; - Disallow all or part of the cost of the activity or action not in compliance; - Initiate suspension or debarment proceedings as authorized under 2 C.F.R.
-Part 180 - OMB Guidelines to Agencies on Government-wide Debarment and Suspension (Non-Procurement); - Withhold further Federal awards for the project or program; or - Entitled to take any remedies deemed necessary and that may be legally available.
+Part 180 - OMB Guidelines to Agencies on Government-wide Debarment and Suspension (Nonprocurement); - Withhold further Federal awards for the project or program; or - Entitled to take any remedies deemed necessary and that may be legally available.

-The Contractor shall cooperate and deliver data or documents in connection with the improvements to PRHFA as requested.
+The Contractor shall cooperate and deliver data or documents in connection with the new construction and/or rehabilitation to PRHFA as requested.
 PRHFA reserves the right to request copies of all contracts, bills of sale, statements, receipted vouchers, or agreements in the following cases:

-- Developer claims title to any materials, fixtures or articles incorporated in the improvements; or - Subject to the lien of the Mortgage; or - Incurred costs which are entitled to CDBG-DR funds.
+- Developer claims title to any materials, fixtures, or articles incorporated in the new construction and/or rehabilitation; or - Subject to the lien of the Mortgage; or - Incurred costs which are entitled to CDBG-DR funds.

-12.7 Financial Management
+13.7 Financial Management

-The Developer is responsible for paying all Direct Costs, Indirect Costs, and expenses for completion of the improvements and satisfying all of the conditions outlined in the CDBG-DR Agreement, including without limitation:
+The Developer is responsible for paying all Direct Costs, Indirect Costs, and expenses for completion of the new construction and/or rehabilitation and satisfying all of the conditions outlined in the CDBG-DR Agreement, including but not limited to:

-- All document and stamp taxes, recording and filing expenses and fees, in connection with the transactions contemplated hereby; - All taxes, insurance premiums, liens, security interests, or other claims or charges against the Premises, Developer's Interest in the Premises, or improvements; and - All costs of completion of the work to be performed by Developer in space to be occupied in the improvements (including public space outside the property boundaries) to permit the lawful occupancy thereof for the purposes contemplated in the Operating Agreement.
+- All document and stamp taxes, recording and filing expenses and fees, in connection with the transactions contemplated hereby; - All taxes, insurance premiums, liens, security interests, or other claims or charges against the Premises, Developer's Interest in the Premises, or new construction and/or rehabilitation; and - All costs of completion of the work to be performed by Developer in space to be occupied in the new construction and/or rehabilitation (including public space outside the property boundaries) to permit the lawful occupancy thereof for the purposes contemplated in the Operating Agreement.

-The Developer shall maintain a standard and modern system of accounting of its dealings and business affairs, in accordance with generally accepted accounting principles, and permit PRHFA or any of its agents or representatives to have access to and to examine its books and records at any time or times hereafter during business hours and copy from any and all of said books and records; cause its books to be audited annually by a reputable accounting firm licensed in Puerto Rico.
+The Developer shall maintain a standard and modern system of accounting of its dealings and business affairs, in accordance with generally accepted accounting principles, and allow PRHFA or any of its agents or representatives to have access to and to examine its books and records at any time or times hereafter during business hours and copy from any and all of said books and records; have its books to be audited annually by a reputable accounting firm licensed in Puerto Rico.